ajtran303/discogs_crawler/README.md

 Go to seller page
 Sort store inventory by "Artist A-Z", showing 250 per page Scroll the entire page until I find something that I'm interested in.
+This takes a long time because Artists can have many releases, and each release is displayed as a separate item.
+I typically will browse a seller's shop until I discover Artists I recognize and am interested in.
+The time it takes to browse increases with the amount of items a seller has in their store.
+It's not uncommon for sellers to have thousands of items.
+It would be a lot easier to browse if there was an option to view ONLY the Artists.
 ```

 The problem is that it can take a long time to go through an entire seller's store until I find music that I'm interested in.
 And I don't know what is available from a seller until it shows up while I am browsing their store.
 Even though there is a search function, sometimes I am not looking for anything in particular.
 Rather, I'm just interested in what Artists are in that seller's store.